b-k/1040.js/README.md

 >
 > year = 2017

-The author does work the US Treasury's Office of Tax Analysis, but because this is an unofficial release in no way officially reviewed by Treasury, please do not list an affiliation.
+The author does work at the US Treasury's Office of Tax Analysis, but because this is an unofficial release in no way officially reviewed by Treasury, please do not list an author affiliation.